arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

     --ldap.url ldap://ldap.arangodb.com:1234/dc=arangodb,dc=com?uid?sub

-as one option has the combined effect of setting
+This one option has the combined effect of setting the following:

     --ldap.server=ldap.arangodb.com \
     --ldap.port=1234 \